 Handy Tips for Wearing a Safa

-- Hold a trial with your safa-man (pagri wala) to make sure there is no disaster on the wedding day.
+- Hold a trial with your turban-man (pagriwala) to make sure there is no disaster on the wedding day.
 Tying the safa right is a skill!

-- If you’re not confident about the safa staying in place, wear a pre-stitched one!
-It is less ceremonial, but will make your life much easier.
+- If you’re not confident about the turban staying in place, wear a pre-stitched one!
+It is less ceremonial but will make your life much easier.

 - Use the safa to balance your look.
-If your outfit is heavy go for a light safa and vice versa.
+If your outfit is heavy go for a light pagri and vice versa.

 - Don’t forget to coordinate the safa with your bride’s outfit!

 - Add a kalgi, if you want to add some bling.

 Where Can I Buy Designer Safas?

 - Sabyasachi, The Quirk Box & Manyavar are some of the places where you can find the designs of wedding safas online.

 - A wedding pagri shop in Delhi you can try is RK Pagri Wala in Patel Nagar.